xoxor4d/t5-rtx/README.md

 <br>

 ## ⚠️ Current issues:
-- vid_restart (changing resolution / refresh rate) should generally work but might cause unstability afterwards
+- `vid_restart` (changing resolution / refresh rate) should generally work but might cause instability afterwards
-- main menu TV might behave odd and will be darker after a map was loaded (changing hash etc)
+- main menu TV might behave odd and will be darker after a map was loaded (changing hash of TV etc)
 - there are still a few objects that wobble, indicating that they are rendered using shaders
-- like other cod's, teleporting (fast scenery change) might crash remix
+- like other CoD's, teleporting (fast scenery change) might crash remix

 <br>